sxiii/kinoparser/README.md

 * Minimal: `sudo pip install IMDbpy` - this will install only IMDb python library
 * Normal: `sudo pip install IMDbpy PrettyTable` - this installes IMDb and PrettyTable
 * Full: `sudo pip install IMDbpy PrettyTable kinopoiskpy` - this will install all 3 tools (IMDb, PrettyTable and Kinopoisk libraries)
+* Garuda/Arch Linux: `sudo pip install IMDbpy PrettyTable kinopoiskpy --break-system-packages` - it ain't gonna break anything

 # What are the files here?
 There are 3 python files in there:
 * imdb-plaintext.py - to run it, you need only python 3 and IMDb library installed (minimal installation)
 * imdb-prettytable.py - to run it, you need python 3, IMDb and PrettyTable installed (normal installation)
-* imdb-kinopoisk-prettytable.py - to run it, you need all tools from the requirements (full installation)
+* ikp.py - IMDB, Kinopoisk & PrettyTable; updated version.
+To run it, you need all tools from the requirements (full installation)

 # How to run?
 That's probably the easiest.
 First, clone the repo (if you don't have git installed, for ubuntu just do: `sudo apt install git`):